uhlerlab/porcelan/README.md

 ## Dependencies:
 **Python:**

 This repository was developed using Python 3.8.
-Additional required packages can be installed using the following command:
+Additional required packages are listed in [`requirements.txt`](requirements.txt) and can be installed using the following command:
 ```
 pip install -r requirements.txt
 ```

 **R:**

 We only use R to simulate lineage-resolved gene expression data with TedSim ([installation instructions](https://github.com/Galaxeee/TedSim/tree/main)).

+**Operating system and hardware:**

+We tested this code on a machine running Ubuntu 20.04.3 and equipped with an NVIDIA RTX A5000 GPU.

 ## Citation
 ```